ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The order in which the children of an object appear in the resultant nodelist is not stipulated, since JSON objects are unordered.
 Children of an array appear in array order in the resultant nodelist.

-A relative path, beginning with `@`, refers to the current array element or member value as the filter selector iterates over the array or object.

 ##### Existence Tests
 {: unnumbered}